Washington State University: Washington State University

-On September 1, 1959, the state legislature passed a bill unopposed that officially changed the name to Washington State University.
+On March 4, 1959, Washington State governor Albert Rosellini signed a legislative bill that officially changed the name to Washington State University, effective September 1, 1959.
 The maturing university partly owed the success of this to the establishment of the WSU Honors College, which is one of the oldest in the nation and a highly respected university program for gifted students.
 The university joined the Athletic Association of Western Universities in 1962, which included the University of Washington, and four other universities in California at the time.
 In an effort to improve the graduate program and research credentials of WSU, a low-grade nuclear reactor was constructed, funded by Atomic Energy Commission grants, and new doctoral programs were introduced.

 By the 1970s, WSU's enrollment quadrupled from its level in the 1940s to 14,000 students with an influx from the Baby Boom Generation.
 President Glenn Terrell took steps to increase funding for undergraduate and graduate education amid the nationwide recession of the mid-1970s.
 Terrell didn't make any major cuts to the athletics department however, which didn't go unnoticed and was a cause for anger about his leadership among some of the faculty.